Plant knowledge equals power for landscapers.

 That is why every landscaper needs to find one or two clients in each zone or climate to be a tester.

-In one of Houzz’s latest posts, one of the new ways to garden this year is letting it grow to see what we can learn.
+In one of Houzz’s posts, one of the new ways to garden is to let it grow to see what we can learn.

 “Gardens aren’t static, and neither are we,” the article says.
 “If you let a portion of the garden be itself for the entire year, what happens?
 If weeds move in and current plants struggle, maybe your soil is too rich (lots of natives prefer a leaner soil and weeds love it sweet), or maybe the ground is too bare and open.
 If that plant you’ve been babying dies away, then good riddance –— find something more suited for the spot.”